-Objective Requirements Rationale Addressing the Objective ensuring that the TOE is capable of obtaining a time stamp for use in recording audit events.
-FTP_ITC_EXP.1 provides a trusted channel for services provided by the TOE IT environment (the audit server and the time server).
-O.CONFIGURATION IDENTIFICATION The configuration of the TOE is fully identified in a manner that will allow implementation errors to be ACM_CAP.2 ACM_SCP.1 ALC_FLR.2 ACM_CAP.1 contributes to this objective by requiring the developer have a configuration management plan that describes how changes to the TOE and its evaluation deliverables are managed. identified, corrected with the TOE being redistributed promptly.
-ACM_SCP.1 is necessary to define the items that must be under the control of the CM system.
+Objective Requirements Addressing the Rationale Objective FPT_STM(EXT).1 supports the audit functionality by ensuring that the TOE is capable of obtaining a time stamp for use in recording audit events.
+FTP_ITC(EXT).1 provides a trusted channel for services provided by the TOE IT environment (the audit server and the time server).
+O.CONFIGURATION IDENTIFICATION The configuration of the TOE is fully identified in a manner that will allow implementation errors to be ALC_CMC.2 ALC_CMS.2 ALC_FLR.2 ALC_CMC.2 contributes to this objective by requiring the developer have a configuration management plan that describes how changes to the TOE and its evaluation deliverables are managed. identified, corrected with the TOE being redistributed promptly.
+ALC_CMS.2 is necessary to define the items that must be under the control of the CM system.
 This requirement ensures that the TOE implementation representation, design documentation, test documentation (including the executable test suite), user and administrator guidance, and CM documentation are tracked by the CM system.
 ALC_FLR.2 plays a role in satisfying this objective by requiring the developer to have procedures that address flaws that have been discovered in the product, either through developer actions (e.g., developer testing) or discovery by others.
 The flaw remediation process used by the developer corrects any discovered flaws and performs an analysis to ensure new flaws are not created while fixing the discovered flaws.
 O.CORRECT_TSF_OPERATION The TOE will provide the capability to test the TSF to ensure the correct operation of the TSF at a customer's site.
-FPT_TST_EXP.1 FPT_TST_EXP.2 FPT_TST_EXP.1 is necessary to ensure the correct operation TSF hardware.
+FPT_TST(EXT).1 FPT_TST.1(1) FPT_TST.1(2) FPT_TST(EXT).1 is necessary to ensure the correctness of the TSF software and TSF data.
 If TSF software is corrupted it is possible that the TSF would no longer be able to enforce the security policies.
 This also holds true for TSF data, if TSF data is corrupt the TOE may not correctly enforce its security policies.
-The FPT_TST_EXP.2 functional requirement addresses the critical nature and specific handling of the cryptographic related TSF data.
+The FPT_TST.1(1) for crypto and FPT_TST.1(2) for key generation functional requirement has been included to address the critical nature and specific handling of the cryptographic related TSF data.
 Since the cryptographic TSF data has specific FIPS PUB requirements associated with them it is important to ensure that any fielded testing on the integrity of these data maintains the same level of scrutiny as specified in the FCS functional requirements.
-O.CRYPTOGRAPHY The TOE shall provide cryptographic functions to maintain the confidentiality and allow for detection of modification of user data that is transmitted between physically separated portions of the TOE, or outside of the TOE.
-FCS_BCM_EXP.1 FCS_CKM.1 FCS_CKM_EXP.2 FCS_CKM.4 FCS_COP_EXP.1 FCS_COP_EXP.2 The FCS requirements satisfy this objective by levying requirements that ensure the cryptographic standards include the NIST FIPS publications (where possible) and NIST approved ANSI standards.
-The intent is to have the satisfaction of the cryptographic standards be validated through a NIST FIPS 140-1/2 validation.
-FCS_BCM_EXP.1 is an explicit requirement that specifies the NIST FIPS rating level that the
+O.CRYPTOGRAPHY The TOE shall provide cryptographic functions to maintain the confidentiality and allow for detection of modification of user data that is transmitted between physically separated portions of the FCS_CKM.1(1) FCS_CKM.1(2) FCS_CKM.2 FCS_CKM.4 FCS_CKM(EXT).2 FCS_BCM(EXT).1 FCS_COP.1(1) Baseline cryptographic services are provided in the TOE by FIPS PUB 140-2 compliant modules implemented in hardware, in software, or in hardware/software combinations [FCS_BCM(EXT).1].
+The cryptographic services offered by this baseline capability are augmented and customized in the TOE to support medium